Odyssey

 }

-Here's how your entire function should look.
+Here's how your entire resolver function should look.

 To test our sad path, let's try creating a listing with a non-existent amenity ID.

-Back in Sandbox, let's update our to include more information about the listing we'll attempt to create.
+Back in Sandbox, let's update our operation to include more information about the listing we'll attempt to create.

 A mutation, doomed to fail